RubyRubenstahl/artikcloud-ProxyHub/proxies/README.md

 Validate parameters

-You could use the validateUserParameters to check the parameters provided by the user.
+In your proxy JavaScript code, you could use validateUserParameters() to check the parameters provided by the user.
 Throw any JavaScript exception to warn the user.

 ~~~ javascript
 Template.prototype.validateUserParameters = function (userParams) {